 Swimming amongst seals with Dive Jervis Bay.
 Image credit: Jordan Robins

-Honeymoon Bay is one of the most stunning and secluded places to swim in NSW, and has earned a reputation as the ultimate hideaway cove in the Jervis area.
+Honeymoon Bay is one of the most stunning and secluded places to swim in New South Wales, and has earned a reputation as the ultimate hideaway cove in the Jervis area.
 This spot is notable in its location, perched on the uninhabited East-facing coastline of the formidable Beecroft Head where the navy closes doors to the public throughout each week, and it is remarkable in the unique formation of its crescent shaped beach and the mirrored rocky outcroppings that protect this tranquil cove from the rougher waters out in the bay.

 Birds eye views of Honeymoon Bay (left) and Hyams Beach (right).
 Image credit: Jordan Robins